Skip to content

 How It Works

-1. Receives Input: The workflow is triggered by another workflow with a text query containing a phone number
+1. Receives Input: The workflow is triggered by another workflow with a text query containing potential phone number information

-2. Extracts Phone Number: Uses AI-powered information extraction to identify and extract phone numbers from the input text
+2. Extracts Phone Number: Uses an AI-powered information extractor to identify and extract phone numbers from the input text (must be 8+ digits)

-3. Validates Phone Number: Checks if a valid phone number (not "0") was found
+3. Validates Phone Number: Checks if a valid phone number was found (not equal to "0")

-4. Database Lookup: If a valid phone number exists, queries the youthEntrepreneursReal table to find matching records
+4. Database Lookup: If a phone number exists, queries the youthEntrepreneursReal table in PostgreSQL to find matching records

-5. Returns Summary: Extracts and returns the business summary field from the found entrepreneur record
+5. Returns Business Summary: Extracts and returns the business summary field from the database record

-6. Handles No Match: If no phone number is found, the workflow ends without performing a database lookup
+6. Handles No Match: If no phone number is found, the workflow takes no action

 Workflow Diagram